 - What is your ultimate goal as a real estate professional?

 - What is your real estate niche, and how do you cater to that niche?

 - How many properties have you sold or helped purchase in the past year?

-In conjunction with your personal style and expertise, tell potential clients what value you add as a real estate agent.
-Some people have preconceived notions of real estate agents as being money-hungry, dishonest, or too pushy.
-To negate these notions, explain your value and how it pertains to the individual you are speaking with.
+In conjunction with your style and expertise, tell potential clients what value you add as a real estate agent.
+Some people have preconceived notions of real estate agents as money-hungry, dishonest, or too pushy.
+To negate these notions, explain your value and how it pertains to the individual you speak with.
 Speak about your unique value proposition and why this client should choose you as their representative.

 Consider the following questions to discover your selling points:

 - What qualities assist your clients most (e.g., responsiveness, negotiations)?

 - What do you do for your clients that sets you apart from other agents?